 Fostering is fun!

-NOTE: as of 3/16/20:Out of concern for everyone's health and safety, we have paused our Open Houses until approximately end of June.
-We will once again be looking for foster families after things settle down.
+NOTE: as of 7/30/2020:Out of concern for everyone's health and safety, we have paused our Open Houses since March.
+We will once again be looking for foster families after things settle down, but that not be for a few months.
 If you are only available to foster temporarily, due to being out of work during the Covid crisis, please don't fill out an application, as we don't have need for fosters at the moment.
 Thanks!

 We are in need of volunteer foster families for our Forever Home Rescue dogs coming from the south each week.
 Our dogs are rescued from overpopulated shelters where dogs are euthanized if homes are not found for them.
 We like to bring a few dogs north each week to homes in New England where prospective adopters can meet the dog prior to deciding whether to adopt.
 Most of the time the first applicant we send ends up taking the dog home!
 The average length of time that a dog stays in a foster home is two to three weeks (much less for pups, longer sometimes for older dogs).
 If you had to go away, we can arrange to move the dog to another foster.